TrumpClone/ruby-rails-interview-questions/README.md

 - What are some ActiveRecords callbacks which you are familiar with?
 - Does ActiveRecord have `after_delete` callback?
 - What are the benefits of using active records as opposed to native SQL queries.
 On which occasion should you be choosing one over the other?
-- Explain Rails DB migrate, and the benefits that comes along with that?
+- Explain `rails db:migrate` and the benefits that comes along with that?
 - Explain how Rails' scaffolding works and why you would want to use them
 - What is _database transactions_ and how it is represented in Rails?
-- Explain ActiveRecord’s associations (all of them)
+- Explain ActiveRecord's associations (all of them)
 - What are scopes in ActiveRecord?
 How should you use them?
 - Where would you use `#pluck` and why exactly is it useful?
 - Explain _eager loading_